docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 #### Description

-When true, the named property is of a type whose expression can be set by a script.
+When `true`, the named property is of a type whose expression can be set by a script.
 See also [Property expression](#propertyexpression) attribute.

 #### Type